Winter, a Time to Repair and Improve

 season.
 Uncle Joe had that chore and for an extra hand he chose me.

-solutions to repair or improve what we had.
+repair or improve what we had.

-Each new project started with a very detailed; usually hand written
+Each new project started with a

-review of the problem or shortcoming.
-This was followed by another
+shortcoming.
+This was followed by another probably longer session

-probably longer session detailing possible fixes or methods and parts
+detailing possible fixes or methods and parts needed to improve the

-needed to improve the machine.
-During those depression years money was
+machine.
+During those depression years money was always short so cost

-always short so cost of parts and results expected were carefully
+of parts and results expected were carefully calculated.

-there in the wide wide world of thoughts would be a solution to fix or
+in the wide wide world of thoughts would be a solution to fix or

 improve.
 Our task was to concentrate on our problem, be patient and be